-- (7) The market values of these unvested RSUs are based on the closing market price of our common stock on December 27, 2019, the last trading date of fiscal 2019, of \$53.57. - (8) 4,775 of these shares vested on March 1, 2020, and the remainder will vest on March 1, 2021. - (9) Amounts represent the maximum number of shares of our common stock that can be issued under PRSUs based on our fiscal 2018 and 2019 performance granted on December 18, 2017 to our executive officers.
-As further described in this proxy statement above under the heading "Compensation of Directors and Executive Officers-Compensation discussion and analysis-Executive officer compensation-Option exercises and vesting of stock," on March 2, 2020, our compensation committee determined the number of shares of common stock, or "performance share number," that vested for these PRSUs.
-50% of each of these performance share numbers vested on the date of that determination and was paid in shares of our common stock, except for the corresponding vested dividend units which were paid in cash.
-The remaining 50% of each of these performance share numbers will vest in two equal installments on the third and fourth anniversaries of December 18, 2017.
-Vested portions of these performance share number are payable, at our election, in cash, shares of our common stock or a combination of the two, except that the corresponding vested dividend units will be paid in cash. - (10) Amounts represent the maximum number of shares of our common stock that can be issued under PRSUs based on our fiscal 2019 and 2020 performance granted on December 6, 2018 to our executive officers.
-Our compensation committee will determine the actual number of shares of our common stock potentially issuable in respect of these PRSUs based on the outcome of their performance conditions, or their "performance share numbers," in the first quarter of fiscal 2021.
-50% of each of these performance share numbers will vest on the date of that determination, and the remaining 50% of each of these performance share numbers will vest in two equal installments on the third and fourth anniversaries of December 6, 2018.
-Vested portions of these performance share number are payable, at our election, in cash, shares of our common stock or a combination of the two, except that the corresponding vested dividend units will be paid in cash. - (11) Amounts represent the maximum number of shares of our common stock that can be issued under PRSUs based on our fiscal 2020 and 2021 performance granted on December 5, 2019 to our executive officers.
+- (12) Amounts represent the maximum number of shares of our common stock that can be issued under PRSUs based on our fiscal 2020 and 2021 performance granted on December 5, 2019 to our executive officers.
 Our compensation committee will determine the actual number of shares of our common stock potentially issuable in respect of these PRSUs based on the outcome of their performance conditions, or their "performance share numbers," in the first quarter of fiscal 2022.
 50% of each of these performance share numbers will vest on the date of that determination, and the remaining 50% of each of these performance share numbers will vest in two equal installments on the third and fourth anniversaries of December 5, 2019.
-Vested portions of these performance share number are payable, at our election, in cash, shares of our common stock or a combination of the two, except that the corresponding vested dividend units will be paid in cash. - (12) The market values of these PRSUs and PRSU-Ds are based on the closing market price of our common stock December 27, 2019, the last trading date of fiscal 2019, of \$53.57.
+Vested portions of these performance share number are payable, at our election, in cash, shares of our common stock or a combination of the two, except that the corresponding vested dividend units will be paid in cash. - (13) Amounts represent the maximum number of shares of our common stock that can be issued under PRSUs based on our fiscal 2021 and 2022 performance granted on December 15, 2020 to our executive officers.
+Our compensation committee will determine the actual number of shares of our common stock potentially issuable in respect of these PRSUs based on the outcome of their performance conditions, or their "performance share numbers," in the first quarter of fiscal 2023.
+50% of each of these performance share numbers will vest on the date of that determination, and the remaining 50% of each of these performance share numbers will vest in two equal installments on the third and fourth anniversaries of December 15, 2020.
+Vested portions of these performance share number are payable, at our election, in cash, shares of our common stock or a combination of the two, except that the corresponding vested dividend units will be paid in cash. - (14) The market values of these PRSUs and PRSU-Ds are based on the closing market price of our common stock on December 31, 2020, the last trading date of fiscal 2020, of \$50.93.